UBC-MDS/DSCI_522_PM2.5_Analysis/README.md

 ## Plan

-$H_0$: The average PM2.5 in Beijing is the same as the average PM2.5 in Shanghai.
+Null Hypothesis: The average PM2.5 in Beijing is the same as the average PM2.5 in Shanghai.

-$H_{/alpha}$: The average PM2.5 in Beijing is NOT the same as the average PM2.5 in Shanghai.
+Alternative Hypothesis: The average PM2.5 in Beijing is NOT the same as the average PM2.5 in Shanghai.

 To effectively compare the average PM2.5 in Beijing and Shanghai, we plan to do a **hypothesis test** over the two datasets.
 Also, two-sample t test will be applied to our question.
 We have learnt about how to do this in our DSCI 552 class.